 The five addictions: drugs, food, gambling, sex, and work

-Jay Holder, DC, MD, PhD, Medical Director of the Exodus Treatment Center in Miami Beach, FL, conducted research in 1990 using auriculotherapy in combination with the standard 12-step program for addition recovery.
+Jay Holder, DC, MD, PhD, Medical Director of the Exodus Treatment Center in Miami Beach, FL, conducted research in 1990 using auriculotherapy in combination with the standard 12-step program for addiction recovery.
 The results were dramatic.
-Using 66 participants, Dr. Holder demonstrated that patients receiving auriculotherapy treatments without medications were ten times more likely to complete a thirty day residential treatment than patients who did not receive auriculotherapy.
-More recently, Dr. Holder has done research to see if using chiropractic and amino acid supplements will increase the overall success rate of treatment with first time drug offenders.
+Using 66 participants, Dr. Holder demonstrated that patients receiving auriculotherapy treatments without medications were ten times more likely to complete a thirty-day residential treatment than patients who did not receive auriculotherapy.
+More recently, Dr. Holder has done research to see if using chiropractic and amino acid supplements will increase the overall success rate of treatment with first-time drug offenders.
 The success rate of his program was so impressive that it helped give Miami national recognition for a decreased crime rate.
 Dr. Holder has met with Attorney General Janet Reno and drug czar McCaffrey to discuss the success of his programs.
 It is hoped that the government will recommend that 12-step programs include auriculotherapy, chiropractic and nutritional supplementation as the standard treatment for drug offenders.